bparanj/crystal/programming/iac/docs/experiments/goss-basics.md

 ## Goss Basics

 Goss is a quick and easy server validation tool that you can use to verify if specific packages are installed on your system.
-It allows you to define the desired state of your system in a YAML or JSON format and then checks the actual state against this specification.
+It allows you to define the desired state of your system in a YAML or JSON format and then checks the  state against this specification.
 Here's how to use Goss for verifying the installed packages, assuming you've already installed the necessary packages using Ansible or another method.

 ### Step 1: Install Goss